BgeeDB/bgee-unil/src/markdown/support/data-curation/data-curation.md

 For humans, this field is where we annotate ethnicity.
 The accepted values (as suggested by the [FDA](https://www.pharmasug.org/proceedings/2015/SS/PharmaSUG-2015-SS06.pdf)) are American Indian or Alaska Native, Asian, Black or African American, Native Hawaiian or Other Pacific Islander, and White.

 ### Sex
 Sex is used to annotate the sex of the animal the sample was taken from.
-The possible values are: male, female, hermaphrodite, NA (not available or unknown), or mixed (mixture of different sexes in the sample).
+The possible values are male, female, hermaphrodite, NA (not available or unknown), or mixed (mixture of different sexes in the sample).

 ### Technologies and Protocols
 We have a list of acceptable protocols for both scRNA-seq and bulk RNA-seq, listed below.
-We try to capture information about the kit used for preparing libraries, in order to determine which RNA population could be captured.
+We try to capture information about the kit used for preparing libraries to determine which RNA population could be captured.
 More information about scRNA-seq protocols can be found in our [comparative guide](/support/scRNA-seq-protocols-comparison).

 | bulk RNA-seq | scRNA-seq |
 |:--|:--|